sam-braun/chinese-chat-pal/README.md

 ### Usage

-- Create your own New York Times API key.
-To find more information about the New York Times's API, please visit [New York Times Dev Portal](https://developer.nytimes.com).
+- Create your own New York Times API key by making a [New York Times Dev Portal](https://developer.nytimes.com) account.
 - Text data can only be accessed in batches, so adjustments should be made to the first cell of **ProjectA1i_NYT.ipynb**.
 - Run the following command in the **chatbot-training** directory to start training the NYT GPT-2 model: `python chinese_gpt2_train.py`.
 Once complete, an executable **./nyt_gpt2_model** will be produced.
-- Run the following command in the **chatbot-training** directory to start chatting with the NYT chatbot: `python nyt_chatbot.py`
+- Run the following command in the **chatbot-training** directory to start your NYT chatbot: `python nyt_chatbot.py`